Intelligence Resources® Leadership

 • Translate complexity for senior leadership.
 Provide executives with clear narratives, dashboards, and decision memos that explain AI risk, readiness, and alignment in accessible terms.

 • Develop and lead a multidisciplinary IR team.
-Oversee a team that may include governance specialists, risk analysts, AI operations partners, and transformation leads dedicated to Intelligence Resources™.
+Oversee a team that may include IR™ Operators, governance practitioners, risk analysts, AI operations partners, and transformation leads — each expected to operate as systems thinkers across Legal, Technology, and Business domains.

 • Maintain alignment with regulations and standards.
-Track emerging AI regulations, ethical guidelines, and industry standards and integrate them into the enterprise's Intelligence Resources™ practices.
+Track emerging AI regulations, ethical guidelines, and industry standards and integrate them into the enterprise's Intelligence Resources® practices.

 • Partner on product and vendor selection.
 Work closely with CIO/CDO, Procurement, and Security teams to ensure new AI tools and platforms align with the organization's readiness and governance criteria.